lakonethr/web/content/services/antstream.en.md

 weight: 4
 ---

 Our partner [Antstream](https://www.antstream.com) allows streaming games to your TV without the need for a strong gaming computer or long game downloads.
-So, finally, that Android Box does have a cool use :).
+So, finally, that Android Box does have a cool use. :smile: